Rape Aggression Defense Systems

 University Police offers RAD training to female students, faculty and staff free of charge.
 For more information, to register for the class or to schedule a special class for your group, organization, sorority or department/school, contact our RAD instructors at allenME@wcsu.edu | firstname.lastname@example.org | email@example.com |or call 203-837-9300.

-The next RAD classes will be offered Friday, October 25th, and Saturday, October 26, 2013.
-There will be a second class offered Friday, November 15th and Saturday, November 16, 2013.
+The next RAD class will be offered Friday, March 4, 2014 and Saturday, March 5, 2014.
 See attached flyer for information.